 Even if you need something more wallet-friendly, the booming tourism trade has caused treehouses and comfortable campsites to spring up around many popular regions.
 While the choices are vast, the best accommodation in certain regions can quickly become booked up over the dry season, so don’t leave it too late to make arrangements!

 Like many visitors, you may want to give something back to the beautiful wildlife and the people of whatever region you visit.

 One of the best ways to help the animals is choosing a safari that is part of a conservation program.
 These can be a little more expensive, but you’ll know that your money is going towards a cause that’s close to your heart.
 If you’re looking to give back to the local people, all you really have to do is buy from the businesses you come across, and give a generous tip to the guides who made your safari happen.
-Unemployment and poverty is still rife across much of Africa, and every little bit you can spare will contribute towards a more stable, independent and prosperous future for the area.
+Unemployment and poverty are still rife across much of Africa, and every little bit you can spare will contribute towards a more stable, independent, and prosperous future for the area.

 So here is basically what you need to know before going on your first safari.
 Did we miss anything?
 Let us know in the comments below!